Speaking of HealthSyphilis: A rising community presenceOctober 19, 2017

 Speaking of HealthTips for cooking for one or twoOctober 17, 2017

 Susi and Luc Boe were ready to start their family.
 But after a year of trying, Susi still wasn’t pregnant.

+Susi's physician prescribed a medication called metformin, which helps some women ovulate.
+It’s just one option for fertility treatment.
 A few months after she began taking metformin, Susi was overjoyed to become pregnant.

 “It was a really good pregnancy,” she says.

-It must have been good from the baby’s perspective, too, because at 41 weeks Susi still hadn’t delivered.
-(A typical pregnancy is 40 weeks.)
+It must have been good from the baby’s perspective, too, because at 41 weeks — a typical pregnancy is 40 weeks — Susi still hadn’t delivered.
 Susi was scheduled for an induction, which means she would be given medication to start labor.
 It worked, and Rowan Thomas Boe arrived at 3:19 a.m. on June 2, weighing in at 9 pounds, 6 ounces.

 “In our family, that makes him a tiny baby,” says Susi with a laugh.
 “My sister and I both weighed over 11 pounds when we were born.”

 After Rowan’s birth, Susi attended a discharge class and postnatal classes in Red Wing.
 The classes include baby weight, jaundice, cord and circumcision checks, and give new parents an opportunity to receive education and support from childbirth education instructors, nurses and lactation consultants.
 Parents can also share their experiences with other new parents, and ask any questions they have.